top of page

 • Developing the capacity to pause, observe, and integrate

-The Magician allows a man to understand why he reacts the way he does and to choose differently.
+The Magician allows us to understand why we react the way we do and to choose differently.

 The Lover Archetype: Aliveness, Connection, and Sensitivity